Ming–Kotte War: Aftermath

 The conflict resulted in the overthrow of King Alakeshvara of the Alagakkonara family.
 After their voyage, Zheng He returned to Nanjing on 6 July 1411 and presented the Sinhalese captives to the Yongle Emperor, who eventually decided to free Alakeshvara and return him to Sri Lanka.

 The Chinese were allied with Parakramabahu VI and dethroned Alakeshvara in favor of him.
-The Yongle Emperor requested from the Ministry of Rites to recommend someone to serve as the new king of Gampola.
+The Yongle Emperor requested from the Ministry of Rites to recommend someone to serve as the new king of Kotte.
 As documented in Chinese records, Parakramabahu VI was elected by the Sinhalese present at the Ming court, nominated by the Ming emperor, and installed with the backing of Zheng and his fleet.
 Both economic and diplomatic relations between China and Sri Lanka improved, with Parakramavahu VI as the ruler in Sri Lanka.
 The Chinese treasure fleet experienced no hostilities during visits to Sri Lanka on subsequent voyages.

 On 13 September 1411, the emperor granted both rewards and promotions for those who participated in the Sinhalese confrontation after the joint recommendation of the Ministry of War and the Ministry of Rites.